-1. About Counterpoint
+About Counterpoint

 Counterpoint Community Services Inc. provides a wide range of community support services in the Inner City and South East Sydney local government areas.
 We have operated in the heart of Waterloo since 1977, with a particular focus on working with social housing tenants and diverse communities.
-We operate The Factory Community Centre in Waterloo, Counterpoint Multicultural Centre in Alexandria, Poet's Corner preschool in Redfern and act as lead agency for many local grass-root groups and services including the Redfern and Waterloo Social Housing Neighbourhood Advisory Boards.

-We also are hosting the independent community development worker, and bilingual educators funded by FACS Land and Housing Cooperation to support the community during the redevelopment of the Waterloo Estate.
+We operate The Factory Community Centre in Waterloo, Counterpoint Multicultural Centre in Alexandria, Poet's Corner pre-school in Redfern and act as the lead agency for many local grass-root groups and services including the Redfern and Waterloo Social Housing Neighbourhood Advisory Boards.
+We also host the independent community development worker and bilingual educators that are funded by FACS Land and Housing Cooperation to support the community during the redevelopment of the Waterloo Estate.

-2. Introduction
+Introduction

-Redfern and Waterloo social housing estates has a rich tapestry of diversity, community resilience, higher than average participation rates and great sense of local pride and social cohesion.
-It also supported by a wide range of services provided by government and non-government services

-However, it also perceived to have a highly visible concentration of individuals with mental ill-health, substance abuse and their high level of complaints to variety of services in relation to perceived chronic neighbour based anti-social behaviour.

-Consequently, these issues typically lead to verbal disputes and physical assaults, with residents feeling unsafe in their own neighbourhood and homes.
+Redfern and Waterloo social housing estates have a rich tapestry of diversity, community resilience, higher than average participation rates and a great sense of local pride and social cohesion.
+They have support provided by a wide range of services offered by the Government and non-government organisations.
+However, these estates are also perceived to have a highly visible concentration of individuals with mental ill-health and substance abuse.
+They are also the subject of perceived chronic neighbour based anti-social behaviour.
+Consequently, these issues typically lead to verbal disputes and physical assaults, with residents feeling unsafe in their neighbourhood and homes.

-Government programs and local police to target offenders such as perpetrators of domestic violence, illegal activity and anti-social behaviour and seek to evict them out of high-density social housing estates.
-These strategies are considered by many NGOs as ineffective 'Band-Aid' solutions.
-Government officials have been known to be quick to promote their enforcement strategies and high volume of evictions as an indication of the success.
+Government programs and local police target offenders such as perpetrators of domestic violence, illegal activity and anti-social behaviour and seek to evict them out of high-density social housing estates.
+Many NGOs consider these strategies as ineffective 'Band-Aid' solutions.
+Government officials are quick to promote their enforcement strategies and a high volume of evictions as an indication of the success.
 Others consider this as a symptom of a broader shortfall of human services in the Redfern and Waterloo area.

-The consultation aim was to develop recommendations and strategies that will support the implementation of effective client pathways, improve referral protocols and front line services.
+The consultation aim was to develop recommendations and strategies that will support the implementation of effective client pathways, improve referral protocols and front-line services.
 By extension, the findings of the report will also assist coordination on the local level to improve human services coordination.

-Our consultations involved:
+Our consultations:

-- Exploring the challenges, issues and gaps of the referral system within Waterloo and Redfern that are experienced by both Government and non-government front line workers. - 2.
-Considering how the gaps in human services has affected the experience of social housing residents living in these areas.
+- Explored the challenges, issues and gaps of the referral system within Waterloo and Redfern that are experienced by both government and non-government front line workers. - 2.
+They considered how the gaps in human services affected the experience of social housing residents living in these areas.

 Interviews and focus groups were the primary methods used to receive feedback from participants with the desire to discuss client service outcomes, referral protocols, successes and challenges.
 We are unable to publish the transcripts of the interviews and focus groups due to the personal and confidential content of the testimonies.

-The consultation process involved twenty-seven Waterloo and Redfern social housing residents including both Chinese and Russian speakers.
-Out of the forty-nine identified service providers in Redfern and Waterloo including government, thirteen service providers participated in the project.
+The consultation process involved twenty-seven Waterloo and Redfern social housing residents, including both Chinese and Russian speakers.
+Out of the forty-nine identified service providers in Redfern and Waterloo, including Government, thirteen service providers participated in the project.